-Many countries exploiting deepwater fisheries in the OSPAR Area record 'siki' shark landings for Centrophorus squamosus and Centroscymnus coelolepis combined.
-Other countries report landings in generic categories such as 'various sharks nei'.
-Distribution, catch and catch per unit effort (CPUE) data are therefore incomplete for this species.
-The ICES Working Group on Elasmobranch Fishes (ICES WGEF) compiled and reconstructed catch data in order to develop the estimates of recent and historic catches illustrated in Figure 2.
-It is unclear how commercial time series data are affected by changes in fishing patterns so estimates of exploitation rates are uncertain.
-Information on age and growth is also incomplete for these long-lived sharks and estimates of stock productivity are uncertain.
+C. granulosus can be confused with other deepwater shark species, and species-specific statistics are generally lacking.
+Many countries exploiting deepwater fisheries in the OSPAR Area combine records of several species as 'siki' shark.
+In recent years, this category has been dominated by Leafscale gulper shark Centrophorus squamosus and Portuguese dogfish Centroscymnus coelolepis, also listed in Annex V, which are of greater importance to fisheries.
+Alternatively, Gulper shark records are included in generic categories such as 'various sharks nei'.
+Distribution, catch and catch per unit effort (CPUE) data are therefore incomplete.
+Information on age and growth is also incomplete and estimates of stock productivity are uncertain.
 The ICES WGEF has, for this reason, not been able to assess the stock and has noted that studies of biology and stock discrimination are required.

-In response to a request from NEAFC in 2007 and building on the response given to an EC request in 2006, ICES WGDEEP made recommendations for the coordination of deep-water surveys in the NEAFC Convention Area (ICES WGEF 2007).
+In response to a request from NEAFC in 2007 and building on the response given to an EC request in 2006, WGDEEP made recommendations for the coordination of deepwater surveys in the NEAFC Convention Area (ICES WGEF 2007).
 These surveys will, it is hoped, provide better information for the assessment of the deepwater shark stocks present.